What NFL games are on Thanksgiving this year? 2021 schedule, TV channels, times, teams - NBC Sports

-Thanksgiving Day 2021 is right around the corner and the NFL hopes to treat us once again with three great football games.
-Which NFL teams are playing?
+Thanksgiving Day 2021 is here and the NFL hopes to treat us once again with three great football games.
+Which NFL teams are playing today?
 What times do the games start?
 NBC Sports has you covered with answers to these questions and more below.

 RELATED: NFL schedule 2021: Dates, times, TV, how to watch, channels for every game in all 18 weeks